EdwinRodger/MyArchives/README.md

-# CMD-Diary is getting a new GUI
-Right now I am working on a new GUI for CMD-Diary.
-I am using tkinter to make GUI.
-PR and issues (if there will be any) will not be reviwed till the next update.
-Progress can be found under gui branch.

 # CMD-Diary
 It uses the command line as its UI and helps you to write an entry in a simple, minimalistic and easy way -
 1. Write a title